Teckas-Technologies/Test-Bootcamp/Readme.md

 ### Step 3: Style the Student List Section
 1. Add the following CSS code to style the student list:
     ```css
+    /* Styles for the sections container */
     .sections {
         display: flex; /* Use flexbox for layout */
         width: 100%; /* Make the container take up the full width of the page */
-        gap: 3%; /* Add space between child elements */
+        gap: 3%; /* Add spacing between child elements */
         padding: 1rem; /* Add padding inside the container */
     }

+    /* Student List section styles */
     #student-list {
-        width: 50%; /* give the 50% width of the whole page to student-list div */
+        width: 50%; /* Assign 50% of the page width to this section */
         margin: 2rem 0; /* Add space above and below the section */
         padding: 1rem; /* Add padding inside the section */
         background-color: #f9f9f9; /* Set a light gray background color */